 0:48 life of the plaintiff in order to award

-Pain & Suffering can include damages for physical and emotional distress.
+If you’re suffering pain and emotional trauma, contact us to learn more about your rights as an injured victim.
+Pain and suffering can include damages for physical and emotional distress.
 However, these damages can only testify to the past.
-In some instances, the Plaintiff can use actuarial tables to show what his life expectancy is—must be compensated for that many years of pain and suffering.
+In some instances, the Plaintiff can use actuarial tables to show his life expectancy—he must be compensated for that many years of pain and suffering.

-Additionally a Plaintiff may recover for Loss of enjoyment of life that is, loss of enjoyment of activities the injury prevents the victim from pursuing.
-Victims cannot recover if they are unconscious—not aware of or distressed by loss of enjoyment.
-Additionally, must be conscious for an “appreciable period of time” before death to recover.
+Additionally, a Plaintiff may recover for Loss of enjoyment of life, that is, loss of enjoyment of activities the injury prevents the victim from pursuing.
+Victims cannot recover if they are unconscious—not aware of or distressed by the loss of enjoyment.
+Additionally, one must be conscious for an “appreciable period of time” before death to recover.